christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 At {6}/source run the evaluation script.
 Keep in mind that the project that will be evaluated is the project that is in latest.txt
 - bash evaluate.sh

+## 1.0.10 Creating the ground truth point cloud
+At {6}/source run the script.
+Keep in mind that the project that will be the base for the creation is in latest.txt
+- bash create_ground_truth_point_cloud.sh